webersh/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
+	Lines 7-13 assign style types for displayed text so that when the input is invalid, the text stating an error is red.
+When the input is valid, the displayed text is set to blue.
 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
+	This line is assigning a regular expression to identify whether or not the inputted text is valid.
+It is making sure that the inputted string starts with a letter (either upper or lower case).

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**
+	JavaScript uses curly brackets ({}) to signify the start/end of conditional statements, whereas Python uses indents to designate conditional statements.

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**
+	The 10000 is the assigned number of milliseconds the displayed text should take to fade out or disappear from the screen.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**
+	The ready method makes sure that the function is ready and available to run once the webpage has loaded.
+In this case, the method is being applied to the function that is checking each submission/event is valid/invalid (each time something is entered into the text box and "submit is clicked").

 ```js
 $(document).ready(function(){